McMullen's Brewery: Mac's No.1 Pale Ale

-Number One Pale Ale is a 3.8% amber cask ale popular among agricultural workers since the turn of the century.
-It was previously advertised under the slogan "second to no-one", or "second to none", and was known as No. 1 Bitter before 1950.
+Number One Pale Ale is a 3.8% amber cask ale popular among agricultural workers since the beginning of the 20th century.
+It was previously advertised under the slogan "second to no-one", or "second to none", and was known as No.1 Bitter before 1950.
 Discontinued during the early 1990s, but brought back into production in 2021.

 Bootwarmer

 Bootwarmer is an old ale first brewed in 1995 and sold in McMullen pubs during the Christmas holidays from 2002 onwards.
 It was discontinued in 2019 due to the COVID-19 pandemic, but brought back in December 2021.

 Bottled Beers

 McMullen Hertford Castle

-Hertford Castle is a 5%ABV strong ale brewed with Suffolk barley and undeclared whole leaf hops.
+Hertford Castle is a 5% ABV strong ale brewed with Suffolk barley and undeclared whole leaf hops.
 First brewed in 1960, the beer is named after Hertford Castle, where Queen Elizabeth I of England spent much of her childhood.

 McMullen Stronghart

 A speciality brew with an ABV of 7%, Stronghart is made to an 1850s recipe with East Anglian barley and undeclared whole leaf hops and won gold in the 1997 CAMRA Champion Beer of Briton barley wine and strong old ale class.
 Originally known as Mac's Olde Time Strong Ale, it was rebranded as Stronghart in 1993.